ITchujian/StudentManagementSystem_2022_C/README(EN).md

 # Thanks for referring to the C language project of `First Encounter` - Student Management System 2022

 It is the first open-source project of a student management system written in C language on GitHub in 2022.
 It is suitable for C language beginners and C language candidates for reference.
 It can be used by educational institutions and schools with minor modifications.
+Note: Please make sure to copy `config.bin` to the SMSdir folder in the same exe file directory when you run it for the first time.

 ---